 Validate command-line switches

-A PowerShell script may hang indefinitely if it displays a message box during execution.
+A PowerShell script may hang indefinitely if it displays a message box or interactive prompt during execution.
+This prevents the script from completing silently and can trigger Intune error 0x87D300C9 during Win32 app deployment.

 Fix: Remove or suppress any interactive elements, so the script runs in unattended mode.

-Why it happens: Message boxes require user interaction, which prevents the script from completing silently.
+Why it happens: Message boxes require user interaction, which blocks the script from finishing and stops Intune from detecting completion.

-How to verify: Run the script manually and ensure that no message boxes or prompts appear while it executes.
+How to verify: Run the script manually and confirm that no message boxes or prompts appear while it executes.

-The IntuneManagementExtension.log is the primary log file for troubleshooting Win32 app deployments in Intune.
+The IntuneManagementExtension.log is the primary log file for troubleshooting Microsoft Intune Win32 app deployments.

-Purpose: It records every step Intune takes during deployment—what actions were attempted, which ones succeeded, and where failures occurred.
+Purpose: This log records every step Intune takes during deployment—actions attempted, successes, and points of failure.

-Why it matters: Reviewing this log helps you pinpoint the exact cause of deployment issues, whether it’s a timeout, detection rule mismatch, or installer error.
+Why it matters: Reviewing the log helps pinpoint the exact cause of deployment issues, whether it’s a timeout, detection rule mismatch, or installer error.

 Real World Example